jillesca/AI-Network-Troubleshooting-PoC/README.md

 - OpenAI LLM. 🧠
   - `chatgpt-4o-latest` is used. 🚀

-> [!NOTE]
+> [!IMPORTANT]
-> You might need to run the containers locally, the docker version of the sandbox needs to be updated.
+> Run the containers locally on your system instead of using the sandbox VM.

 ## Flow